chiragnayyar/CloudShroud/README.md

 It's important to note that if you choose to NAT your VPC, you use a NAT CIDR that is the same network mask of your VPC or longer.
 Also, you should not choose a NAT CIDR or NAT IPs that are specified in the *LAN(s) behind remote VPN peer* parameter.
 If you do it can cause confusion in the VPN traffic selectors.

 #### **Local/Remote VTI IPs**:
-These IPs are only relevant to the remote peer if their firewall is using route-based VPN, and you are NOT connecting to a VGW.
+These IPs are only relevant if the remote peer's firewall is using route-based VPN, and you are NOT connecting to a VGW.
 You can leave these IP settings alone unless your peer partner specifically requests that they are changed to avoid conflict.

 ## Swan EC2 Access and Commands
 After launching the CloudShroud template, and it completes deployment you can SSH directly into the (Open|Strong)swan EC2 using the keypair that you specified during initial deployment.
 You can find the public IP of the EC2 under the *outputs* tab of the Cloudformation stack details